Hsj303/RELATE/README.md

 ## Usage

-**1. Pretrain the optical-flow teacher** (`RefSegmenter`) on optical-flow I3D features only, with a plain segmentation loss — any standard MS-TCN / ASFormer training loop works, since the teacher has no RELATE-specific components.
+**1. Pretrain the optical-flow teacher** (`RefSegmenter`) on optical-flow I3D features only, with a plain segmentation loss.
+Any standard MS-TCN / ASFormer training loop works with RELATE.
 Save its checkpoint as `<ckpt>.pt`.

 **2. (Optional) Pretrain the modality bridge**, if you want the flow branch to receive bridged RGB->OF features instead of raw RGB (Sec.
 3.1):